 Alex Baloga became PFMA President and CEO on July 1, 2017.
 After joining PFMA in 2013 as director of government relations, he was promoted to director of government and public relations in 2014 and to vice president of external relations in 2015.

 He serves on the Classification and Ratings Committee for the Pennsylvania Compensation Rating Bureau.
 He is a board member on the Underground Storage Tank Indemnification Fund.
-In 2021, he joined the Food Industry Association Executives (FIAE) Board of Directors as well as the Pennsylvania Dairymen's Association Board of Directors.
+In 2021, he joined the Food Industry Association Executives (FIAE) Board of Directors, the Pennsylvania Dairymen's Association Board of Directors and the NACS Legislative Committee.
 In addition, he represents PFMA members on the Pennsylvania Lottery Sales Advisory Council.

 Baloga previously served as deputy finance director for Robert P. Casey’s re-election campaign for U.S. Senator, where he directed the fund raising activities in central Pennsylvania.
 He has extensive contacts from his experience as an associate lobbyist for Greenlee Partners, LLC, a premier government relations firm with offices in Harrisburg, Philadelphia and Pittsburgh.